MnogoByte/celery-graceful-stop/README.md

-# celery-gracefull-stop
+# celery-graceful-stop

-[Celery](http://celeryproject.org) plugin, thats adds ability to gracefull stop worker.
+[Celery](http://celeryproject.org) plugin provides ability of graceful worker stopping.

 # Problem
+Production deployment of long running tasks require worker to be stopped gracefully.
+Unfortunately celery got different behaviour:

-1. When `celery` receives `SIGTERM` system signal, it's begin stop worker procedure called **Warm shutdown**.
-Due this procedure, `inspect` and `control` commands are unavailable.
+1. Receiving `SIGTERM` signal by `celery` results starting **Warm shutdown** procedure.
+Due this procedure, `inspect` and `control` commands become unavailable.
-2. Also, if `celery` receives yet another `SIGTERM` system signal, it's terminate all tasks by **Cold shutdown** procedure.
+2. More than that, all tasks are terminated forcely by the second `SIGTERM` with the **Cold shutdown** procedure.

-This module provides solution for two cases described above.
+This module provides more consistent approach to this problem, it

-Because, it's important to waiting for tasks have been finished in case of long running tasks.
+1. overrides `SIGTERM` receiver to prevent default **Warm shutdown** and **Cold shutdown** worker behaviour,
+2. forces `inspect` and `control` commands to be working even after `SIGTERM` signal received.

 # Installation & Setup